goodloop/autoware_auto_mirror/docs/index.md

 * First, install Autoware.Auto: @subpage installation.
 * After that, continue with @subpage usage.

+# Help

+Check the @subpage support-guidelines for various ways to get help.

 # Contributing
 * @subpage building has instructions and troubleshooting for compiling Autoware.Auto.
 * To get an overview of the algorithms and individual packages in Autoware.Auto, read @subpage design.